-You might be wondering about the best Minecraft books.
-As with other aspects of Minecraft, it can be hard to know where to start.
-That’s why we made this list to help you find the books to game and to spark your imagination.
+Is your child or grandchild obsessed with Minecraft?
+You might be wondering about the best Minecraft books for kids' birthdays, holidays, and year round fun.
+As with other aspects of Minecraft, it can be hard to know where to start because there are so many options.
+That’s why we made this list to help you find the perfect book to encourage your child to read while also being something they're really interested in and excited about!

 Minecraft is the best-selling game ever.
 Since it was released over ten years ago, it has appeared on every gaming console from the past decade, as well as spawning a range of new games, amazing toys, and a whole library’s worth of books.
-Minecraft is a huge, open-ended world, so guidebooks can help you to build more sophisticated structures in Creative Mode or to help you better live through the night in Survival Mode.
+Minecraft is a huge, open-ended world, so guidebooks can help your child to build more sophisticated structures in Creative Mode or to help them better live through the night in Survival Mode.
 Aside from technical illustrated guides, the creative storyline and compelling characters have inspired many famous authors to write novels and stories set in the Minecraft universe.
+So let's explore books to help your child get creative with the game and spark their imagination!

 There are a lot of Minecraft books out there, but the best ones are officially licensed and available via the official Minecraft website.
 Amazon often has great deals on Minecraft books as well.
-Here are a few great reads your students might enjoy.
+And The Children's Bookstore has some additional titles.
+Here are a few of the most popular best-selling Minecraft books your student might enjoy.

 1. Minecraft for Beginners Book